pnp/blog/content/post/how-to-monitor-azure-resources-with-power-platform/index.md

 draft: false
 ---

-## how do you monitoring azure resources with power platform
+## How do you do monitoring Azure resources with Power Platform

 We will use timer type objects, this not being cataloged as a connector will have a role in the construction of the process.

-Our Flow will be a (Flow on a schedule) in short words the process will have a responsibility to execute due to a schedule that the creator of the process will assign to it.
+Our Flow will be a (Flow on a schedule).
+In short words the process will have a responsibility to execute due to a schedule that the creator of the process will assign to it.

 When you have a defined role in the subscription, resource group, or resource scope in Azure, and you're interested in knowing or monitoring the health of your app.